kwmcc/IDEal/README.md

 IDEal is being built at the University of California Santa Cruz by students in CMPS 183 and CMPM 131.

 ## Where can I find IDEal?
-Simply go to [IDEal Github.io URL] and sign in to start using IDEal.
+Simply go to https://ideal.soe.ucsc.edu and sign in to start using IDEal.

 ## Usage
 [More detailed instructions on how to use IDEal]